Boliney: Demographics

-In the 2020 census, Boliney had a population of 4,551.
-The population density was sigfig 4,551/216.92.
+In the 2024 census, Boliney had a population of 3,778 people.
+The population density was sigfig 3,778/216.92.

 The municipality's population consists of the Cordillera sub-tribes, namely Masadiit of the Tingguian Tribes, Belwang of the Igorot and Balatoc of the Kalinga tribe.
 Descendants of the other Tinguian sub-tribes are also represented in Boliney such as Binongan, Banao, Maeng, Ammotan (now called Muyadan of Manabo).

 Economy

 The main source of livelihood of the people of Boliney comes from their rice terraces.
-But most of their rice lands were either seriously damaged or totally lost due to the landslides, mud piles, and by the killer quakes in 1990 and 1992.
-They get most of their rice now from Bangued, while other mountain municipalities supplied some of the rice needs of some nearby lowland municipalities.
+However, many of these rice lands were severely damaged or completely destroyed by landslides, mudslides, and major earthquakes in 1990 and 1992.
+Today, most of their rice is sourced from Bangued, while other mountain municipalities supply rice to nearby lowland communities.

 Rehabilitation have been on the communal facilities such as roads, trails, irrigation systems, footbridges and rice fields by the Masadiit Farmers Cooperative Inc. (MFCI) with the fund amounting to from the Presidential Management Staff and by the Inter NGO Disaster Relief Services (INDRS) with the fund amounting 292,516.00, from Oxfam.